Yeast Infection

 Your Rhythm is Your Health

+Every single thing we do every single day is considered our rhythm.
+These rhythms are our choices and our exposures, and they shape the health of our vaginal ecosystem.
 When something is occurring in our environment or from our own habits that causes imbalance or just doesn't work with our body, our body wisely gives us a signal in the form of a yeast overgrowth.

+It's our body's way of saying, "Hey, something needs to change."
 I encourage members to stop viewing yeast infections as an irritating condition that needs to be quieted with medication or cream.

 We have to grow wise and learn how to listen and then respond to it with wisdom.